Martial law: Thailand

+The nationwide martial law, which was imposed just prior to a coup staged by the army, was lifted on 1 April 2015, through an approval by King Bhumibol Adulyadej.
+However, it was replaced by a new security order; and the military retained sweeping powers.

+In the country's Muslim-dominated south, martial law has been enforced amid ongoing conflict involving Islamic separatists.
+On 5 January 2004, the national government declared such in the provinces of Pattani, Yala, and Narathiwat; and on 3 November 2005, the same was imposed in two districts of Songkhla.
+Since 2025, there are plans to lift it in four districts of the first three border provinces; but these have been postponed due to increasing violent attacks.

+Amid worsening disputes with neighboring Cambodia, on 25 July 2025, a day after the fighting began near the border, the country's Border Defence Command declared martial law in the districts bordering Cambodia—seven in Chanthaburi and one in Trat.

 Turkey

-Since the foundation of the Republic of Turkey in 1923 the Turkish Armed Forces conducted three coups d'état and announced martial law.
-First was established following the 1960 Turkish coup d'état which toppled down Democrat Party government and executed its 3 leader.
-Another martial law was established after 1971 Turkish military memorandum for a short period of time to impose reforms to confront escalated domestic violence, which was not successful.
-As confrontation between far-left and far-right groups grew, martial law is established in 1978 and 1980 Turkish coup d'état followed afterwards that kept in place until 1983.
-The Martial law between 1978 and 1983 was replaced by a state of emergency in a limited number of provinces that lasted until November 2002.
-On July 15, 2016, the Peace at Home Council was said to have implied martial law in a broadcast on TRT during the 2016 Turkish coup d'état attempt.
+Since the foundation of the Republic of Turkey in 1923, the Turkish Armed Forces conducted three coups d'état and declared martial law.
+The first instance was established following the 1960 Turkish coup d'état, which toppled down the Democrat Party government and executed its leaders.
+The second was established after the 1971 Turkish military memorandum for a short period of time to impose reforms to confront escalated domestic violence, which proved unsuccessful.
+As a result of conflicts between far-left and far-right groups in Turkey growing, martial law was established for the third time in 1978, followed by the 1980 Turkish coup d'état that was kept in place until 1983.
+The martial law between 1978 and 1983 was replaced by a state of emergency in a limited number of provinces that lasted until November 2002.
+The Peace at Home Council's official statement in a broadcast on TRT during the 2016 coup attempt included a declaration of martial law.